joycedelatorre/Bar-Chart-with-textbox/README.md

 #### **Added Feature**
 * I added a textbox with a submit button so that users will be able to enter their updated JSON datasets
+* Also when new charts are submitted the chart should clear the old chart and rerender a new chart with a new table.

 ### Preview